 Finally, an enormous challenge pursuing corporate compliance with tax laws is the lack of any requirement for public disclosure of their income tax payments.
 There is a requirement on publicly traded corporations for federal tax returns, but not for Illinois.
 Simply sharing how much taxes they each pay would be a reasonable first step in helping Illinois regain its financial footing from increased corporate tax collections.
 There is legislation that would require public disclosure of corporate Illinois income tax payments, which I support.

 Closing these loopholes and others would provide $1 billion in additional funds for vital services in Illinois.
 Increasing the corporate tax rate and enacting a corporate tax disclosure law will also ensure that large corporations are paying their fair share.

-The other revenues I would tap into to help the state balance its structural deficit include a coal extraction tax.
+The other potential revenues I would tap into to balance the state's structural deficit include a coal extraction tax.
 Illinois is one of only three of the nation's 25 coal-producing states that doesn't have a "severance tax" requiring companies to pay a small portion of their profits to the state or local counties.
 With coal production in Illinois increasing in recent years, extraction tax revenue could contribute up to $200 million per year.
 This new revenue is sorely needed to support additional funding for job retraining and economic development in central and southern Illinois, where the loss of mining jobs has devastated the local economy.